jakoch/cpp-devbox/README.md

 - **Step 3.**  Enjoy! :sunglasses:

-### Fetching the prebuild container images using Docker
+### Fetching the prebuilt container images using Docker

 This container image is published to the Github Container Registry (GHCR).